'Sweet Valley High' Alum Brittany Daniel And Adam Touni Are Married

 “It happened so suddenly… There is is no way I would have ever gotten through this without my family.
 My family is everything to me and I feel like they saw me through this.”

-The one person who’s been by her side through it all, is her twin sister, Cynthia Hauser.
+The one person who’s been by her side through it all is her twin sister, Cynthia Hauser.

 Brittany and Cynthia have a lifestyle blog, The Sweet Life, that launched earlier this month.
-The website encompasses their sisters’ insights into beauty, health, family, fitness and more.
+The website encompasses the sisters’ insights into beauty, health, family, fitness and more.

 “I think that Cyn and I have so many interests that all go together perfectly… I think secretly we just want to spend more time together!”